mauriora/Announcements-Bar-Spfx/README.md

 #### Debug build

-The debug build basically uploads only the manifest, the code will be loaded from the local machine wich is running `serve`.
+The debug build basically uploads only the manifest, the code will be loaded from the local machine which is running `serve`.
 In [app/Announcements-Bar-Extension](app/Announcements-Bar-Extension) execute in a terminal:

 ```shell